 Although this Netflix romcom didn’t receive rave reviews on IMDB or Rotten Tomatoes, I thoroughly enjoyed it.
 There was some good chemistry between the two lead characters and some genuinely amusing moments, not to mention some raunchy dialogue to spice things up.
 Of course you know the two will end up together, and the ending is rather a romcom cliché but it’s uplifting and fun all the same.
 Definitely worth a watch.

 2) Love Wedding Repeat (2020)

 Another film that didn’t do so well with the critics, but the Italian settings are gorgeous.
 Overall, I found it funny and entertaining.
-The real romance plot involves Jack and a friend of Hayley’s who he met by chance a few years earlier and hasn’t seen until she turns up for Hayley’s wedding.
+The real romance plot involves Jack and a friend of Hayley’s who he met by chance a few years earlier and hadn’t seen until she turns up for Hayley’s wedding.
 Unfortunately, his ex-girlfriend also turns up to cause havoc.
-Whilst the plot is quite farcical it’s all good fun.
+Whilst the plot is quite farcical, it’s all good fun.
 If you’re a fan of the Poldark TV series, you’ll recognise Eleanor Tomlinson and Jack Farthing.